factorie/factorie/tutorials/Tutorial10Variables.scala.md

     // All Variables that hold Tensor values inherit from TensorVar.
-    // Its concrete, simplest subclass is TensorVariable, which can hold arbitrary Tensors. val tv = new TensorVariable(new DenseTensor2(Array(Array(2.0,3.0,4.0), Array(6.0,7.0,8.0))))
+    // Its concrete, simplest subclass is TensorVariable, which can hold arbitrary WeightsMap. val tv = new TensorVariable(new DenseTensor2(Array(Array(2.0,3.0,4.0), Array(6.0,7.0,8.0))))